-The Nar Phu Tilicho Pass is perfect for trekkers who have an excellent physical condition.
-It’s because of magical allure; they’ll admire during this trek.
+The Nar Phu Tilicho Pass is perfect for trekkers with excellent physical conditions.
+It’s because of the magical allure; they’ll admire during this trek.
 The itinerary is a guideline that can be personalized based on the trekkers’ needs.
-Please contact a specialist for the customization if not appropriate for you.
-Autumn and spring are the best time for this trek, but the trek operates throughout the year.
+Please get in touch with us for the customization if not appropriate for you.
+Autumn and spring are the best time for this trek, but Himalayan Exploration operates throughout the year.

 Permit & regulation

-The Nar Phu Valley of the Annapurna region is a restricted area.
+The Nar Phu Valley is a restricted area within the Annapurna region.
 So it is compulsory to have permits to trek in this area.
 Like other controlled regions’ treks, it is advisable to apply for grants through an authorized trekking company.
-Nar Phu Valley Permit cost is US$ 90 per person per week, whereas the ACAP entry fee is NPR 3000, respectively.
+Nar Phu Valley Permit costs US$ 90 per person per week, whereas the ACAP entry fee is NPR 3000, respectively.